tituspowell/wayfarer-game/README.md

 Here are my reflections on some of those technical decisions and what I learned from them.

 - Single player vs multiplayer.
 As a Unity noob starting an ambitious project, I knew that multiplayer would be too difficult for me.
 I also knew that if I didn't weave it into the game right from the beginning, it would be impossible to add later.
 I probably should have started with an unrelated simple multiplayer game first - Tic Tac Toe or Battleships.
-But I was eager to dive in and so Wayfarer is forever a single player game.
+But I was eager to dive in, and so Wayfarer is forever a single player game.

 - If starting over, I would do a much better job of separating UI, core functionality and also AI.
 I tried to keep them separate, using events rather than direct function calls, but didn't go far enough.
 I didn't anticipate that the project would grow so large.
-It would be really nice if the UI was entirely separate with a clear API, such that someone else in theory could come along and completely replace the graphics and UI.
-As it is, that would be no easy task, because the lines of separation got blurred.
+It would be really nice if the UI was entirely separate with a clear fixed interface, such that someone else in theory could come along and completely replace the graphics and UI.
+As it is, that would be no easy task, because the lines of separation got more and more blurred over time.

-- One thing I really wish I'd anticipated and set up early is a state management system.
+- One thing I really wish I'd anticipated and set up initially is a state management system.
 The game often saves the characters to disk, but there is no way to save a game itself mid-way through, or to undo a move.
 The game's state at any given point consists of hundreds of variables spread across dozens of objects and static classes.
 It would have been relatively easy to create a system early on that packaged up the state as a snapshot of that turn and kept track of a game through an array of snapshots, allowing a game to be saved and resumed, and moves to be undone.
 It would be very difficult to do in retrospect because of the risk of missing a crucial variable.

 These flaws - and the early design decisions that would have prevented them - are easy to see in hindsight.
 I take it as an encouraging measure of progress that these mistakes are obvious to me now.
-I started the project with many years of professional programming experience but can still chart how I've grown as a developer throughout the project by when each file was written.
+I started the project with many years of professional programming experience but can still clearly chart how I've grown as a developer throughout this project by when each file was written.

 <br><br>
 ![Game](screenshots/Full3.PNG)